But what are the pros and cons of training with heart rate versus training with power, and what’s the best option for you?

 Why train with a power meter?

-Unlike heart rate data, which represents a subjective (and delayed) measure of your input, a power meter is an objective, real-time measure of your output, i.e. what your effort is actually amounting to in the real world.
+Unlike heart rate data, which represents your body’s response (and delayed) to your input on the pedals, a power meter is a real-time measure of your output, i.e. what your effort is actually amounting to in the real world.

-The key benefits of power are the instantaneous feedback it provides and the lack of external influences that would otherwise undermine the data, while a power meter also allows for the objective measurement of fitness progression over time.
+The key benefits of power are the instantaneous feedback it provides and the lack of external influences that would otherwise undermine the data.
+A power meter also allows for the objective measurement of fitness progression over time.

 Most power meters sample the forces applied during pedalling many times per second, giving very quick feedback that’s extremely useful when it comes to pacing both longer and shorter efforts.
 The precision and real-time feedback of a power meter also allows you to target specific training adaptations easier than with a heart rate monitor.